 Despite the treaty, all goods from and to the UK are subject to an audit by the customs.
 Hence it is vital that you pass on complete and correct documents for the shipment to the UK.
 That way, we can ensure, that your shipment meets the requirements of the customs, so that your parcel can be delivered smoothly.

-As a reliable partner for international parcel shipping, your parcels are in good hands with us, because we continue to ensure fast and smooth parcel shipping to non-EU countries.
+As your strong partner for international shipment, your parcels are in the best hands with us.
+Because we furthermore ensure a fast and smooth delivery to EU third countries.

 Below you will find the most important measures for sending parcels to the UK in the event of a hard Brexit.